bsmith89/make-bml/README.md

 When you run `make`, the program automatically looks in several places for your Makefile.
-While other filenames will work, it is advisable to always call your Makefile `Makefile`.
+While other filenames will work, it is Good Idea to always call your Makefile `Makefile`.

 /aside